Skip to content

 Instagram Hashtag Strategy

-Place hashtags in your caption for better integration, or use the first comment strategy if you prefer cleaner captions.
-Instagram Stories allow hashtags too – use the hashtag sticker for better discoverability.
+Place hashtags in your caption for better integration.
+Or use the first comment strategy if you prefer cleaner captions.
+Instagram Stories allow hashtags too.
+Use the hashtag sticker for better discoverability.

 Twitter Hashtag Approach